 Serious injuries are unfortunately common in bike accidents.
-But, you don’t have to face the financial trauma of a bicycle accident on your own.
+But you don’t have to face the financial trauma of a bicycle accident alone.
 The Columbus, GA, bicycle accident attorneys at John Foy & Associates are ready to help.

-Our team knows how to get the people responsible for your injuries to pay.
+Our Columbus personal injury attorneys know how to get the people responsible for your injuries to pay.
 So, let us give you a free consultation to explain how we work and answer your most important questions.
-There’s no obligation.
-Call us at (404) 400-4000 or fill out our online contact form to learn more.
+There’s no obligation to pay us if we don’t win you a settlement.

 Why You Need a Bicycle Accident Lawyer in Columbus, GA

-- Help you gather evidence and information related to your bicycle accident
+- Help you gather evidence and information related to your bicycle injuries.

-- Consult with experts in various fields to provide supporting testimony for your claim
+- Consult with experts in various fields to provide supporting testimony for your personal injury claim.

 Understanding Bicycling and Comparative Negligence